 You can write letters to the editor, write a guest column, or join The Mainstream staff (register for Journalism Production) for a term or more as a writer, editor, designer or photographer.

-Meets Wednesday and Thursday in TC 103.
+Meets at noon on Wednesday and Thursday in TC 103.

 Advisor: Melinda Benton - Contact